 Present your plan to the CNA of the providing country and request PIC.
 You will be expected to have negotiated or negotiate mutually agreed terms (MAT) with the provider or providers, including academics and/or local communities.
 The CNA will then approve or reject the MAT, on the basis of the instructions it has received.
 Such approval is often not required for access to public gene banks or other public collections.

-Make sure you obtain PIC and MAT, and ask the CNA to inform the CBD of this so that an internationally recognised certificate of compliance can be lodged with the ABS Clearing House.
+Make sure you obtain PIC and MAT, and ask the CNA to inform the CBD of this so that an internationally recognised certificate of compliance can be lodged with the ABS Clearing-House.
 Document these agreements carefully.
 If this is not feasible, go through the steps laid down in European Regulation 511/2014, Article 4, paragraph 3 which specifies the information you need to collect to fulfil your obligations in this field.

 Use the genetic resources obtained only in accordance with the conditions agreed with the providing country, and carefully document the use you make of them.

-Submit a due diligence declaration when you receive a public or private grant for activities in which genetic resources are utilized in the sense of European Regulation 511/2014.
-You must also submit a due diligence declaration prior to marketing a product for which genetic resources have been utilized in the sense of European Regulation 511/2014.
+Submit a due diligence declaration when you receive a public or private grant for activities in which genetic resources are utilised in the sense of European Regulation 511/2014.
+You must also submit a due diligence declaration prior to marketing a product for which genetic resources have been utilised in the sense of European Regulation 511/2014.
 Due diligence declarations can be submitted through the EU-wide tool DECLARE.
 You can find more information on due diligence declarations in Implementing Regulation 2015/1866, Articles 5, 6 and 7.

 Access to and use of materials occurring in situ (‘in nature or in the field’, so not in a collection) in the Netherlands do not in principle require PIC or MAT.
 However, nature protection law may apply to species or habitats.
 The Standard Material Transfer Agreement (SMTA) usually applies to plant-genetic resources for food and agriculture held in public collections.